-This is the percentage of patients prescribed antianxiety medications.
-Antianxiety drugs are given to residents suffering from anxiety and depression.
+This indicates the percentage of patients who were prescribed antianxiety medications.
+Antianxiety medications are administered to patients suffering from depression or anxiety.

 Managing Depression Among Residents

-This indicates the percent of residents who are showing symptoms of depression.
+This metric is a measure of the percent of long-term care residents exhibiting signs of depression.

 Appropriate Vaccine Usage

-This is the percentage of patients who have received the flu and pneumonia vaccines.
-High vaccination rates should be demanded by residents.
+This is the percentage of residents who were given the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

 This datapoint is a measure of the percent of long-term care patients who needed additional assistance with activities of daily living over time.
 Activities of daily living include activities such as moving around and using the bathroom.